 5.2 Impact Mechanism Test 2: Corporate Governance Perspective

-The "Regulatory Guidelines for Listed Companies No. 2 - Regulation Requirements for the Management and Use of Funds Raised by Listed Companies" issued by the CSRC stipulates that enterpriselisted companies should be reviewed and approved by the board of directors and independent directors should clearly express their consent when listed companies use idle raised funds for financial investments.
+The "Regulatory Guidelines for Listed Companies No. 2 - Regulation Requirements for the Management and Use of Funds Raised by Listed Companies" issued by the CSRC stipulates that listed companies should be reviewed and approved by the board of directors and independent directors should clearly express their consent when listed companies use idle raised funds for financial investments.
 The corporate financial assets allocation is subject to the constraints of the board of directors to a certain extent, but due to the differences in the powers of the board of directors in different corporations, it may lead to heterogeneity in the implementation of financial asset allocation by managers.

 The self-interest of management rights is the main cause of the financialization of listed companies and the self-cycling of funds (Chunhui Wen et al., 2016).
 A good corporate governance mechanism can inhibit the opportunistic motives of managers and constrain the private interests of managers (Yuhui Wu and Shinong Wu, 2011), which may reduce the improper financial speculation and encourage managers to take the interests of shareholders as the starting point of investment strategy.
 Therefore, this paper speculates that under the condition of high corporate governance, managers' excessive financialization behavior will be restricted.